aish8la/Website-Template/README.md

 npm run build
 ```

-Your project is now configured to handle **CSS, images, and HTML** using Webpack, along with essential scripts for development and code quality, while leveraging **webpack-merge** for a modular configuration.
+Your project is now configured to handle **CSS, images, and HTML** using Webpack, along with essential scripts for development and code quality.